MaxCojocari/OOP_Lab_4/README.md

 ## Scenarios implemented

-Actors in this use cases are Alice, Bob and Ciprian.
+Actors in these use cases are Alice, Bob and Ciprian.

 1. SIMULATION 1
 ```